Boxofbiscuits97/HD2-Modding-Wiki/docs/sdk functions/settings.md

 Automatically makes and `patch file` write to archive `9ba626afa44a3aa3`.

 There is no real reason to turn this off so keep enabled.

+### Legacy Weight Names

+When importing `units` or saving `units`, choose whether or not to use the old system (0_1) or the new standard system (named bones).
+This is for creators who have made content prior to SDK 3.0 release and have not updated their `units` to use the standard system.

+### Merge Armatures

+When importing multiple `units`, choose whether or not to merge all the armatures into a single armature.
+Primarily used for armor sets.

 ### Data Location